pinkypatel/preventive-care-analytics-dashboard/README.md

-# preventive-care-analytics-dashboard
+# Preventive Care Analytics Dashboard
 End-to-end healthcare analytics project using SQL, Python, and Power BI to analyze preventive care compliance and gaps

-# 🏥 Preventive Care Analytics Dashboard

-## 📌 Project Overview
+## Project Overview
 This project analyzes preventive healthcare data to evaluate patient compliance, identify care gaps, and highlight high-risk groups.

 It is an end-to-end data analytics project using: